Activated Carbon Cloth - Adsorbs odours and vapours

 The activated carbon will lose its effect once it is saturated.
 The cloth is well-suited for use in applications with high humidity as its adsorption capacity is less adversely affected by moisture than solid activated carbon.
 There are several variants available and custom variants can be developed on request.

-The sample:You get an A4 sheet.
+The sample:You get a 7 cm x 7 cm piece.
 The sample is the raw woven textile which has a low strength.
 It is very easy to tear and it is therefore often laminated with a nonwoven textile in applications where strength is needed.

 All samples come with a laminated information card